-\Cref{fig: pi-set-big} shows the resulting partial identification sets of the demographic disparities when different proxy variables are used.
-For the income-only proxy, we show the partial identification sets both without the smoothness constraint and with the smoothness constraint, where the Lipschitz constant is set as the minimal feasible one.
-We also show the true demographic disparity computed based on the self-reported race and considering the dataset as a whole as opposed to combining two separate datasets.
-We can observe that all partial identification sets are fairly large, and all of them correctly contain the ground truth demographic disparity.
-Using income as proxy without smoothness constraint seems quite weak in terms of identifying the demographic disparity.
-Income-only proxy without smoothness results in the largest partial identification set, and using income on top of geolocation barely shrinks the partial identification set with only geolocation.
-Adding the smoothness constraint indeed shrinks the partial identification set of income-only proxy, and, given we are willing to assume smoothness, it shows confidently that the White group either has a higher approval rate than the Black group or about roughly the same, which corresponds to the truth.
-However, the magnitude of a positive White-vs-Black disparity, and the direction of White-vs-API disparity still remain very uncertain.
-Overall the large size of all partial identification sets reflects the tremendous uncertainty in assessing lending disparities based on proxy variables like geolocation.
+\paragraph{Multiple-level protected class and extra smoothness assumption.} \Cref{fig: pi-set-big} shows the estimated partial identification sets of the demographic disparities of White versus each other group.
+The sets are computed by the support function approach described in \cref{sec: inference-general}.
+For the income-only proxy, we show the partial identification sets both without the smoothness constraint and with the smoothness constraint, where the Lipschitz constant is set as the minimal one such that the constraint set $\mw(\mathcal{P}_D) \cap \mw(\mathcal{P}_A)$ is still feasible.\footnote{Restricting the conditional joint distribution to be any smoother can in fact be refuted from the data via infeasibility.} Smoothness constraints are implemented by enforcing the constraint of \cref{eq: lipcond dd} on the weight function, while the pairwise distance $d(z,z')$ can be computed efficiently for all observed values of the proxy variables.

+The figure shows that using income as the only proxy, without additional smoothness constraints, seems quite weak in terms of identifying the demographic disparity.
+Income-only proxy without smoothness results in the largest partial identification set, and using income on top of geolocation barely shrinks the partial identification set relative to the set from using only the geolocation proxy.
+Adding the smoothness constraint indeed shrinks the partial identification set of income-only proxy, and, given we are willing to assume smoothness, it shows that the White group either has a higher approval rate than the Black group or about roughly the same.
+However, the magnitude of a positive White-vs-Black disparity, and the direction of White-vs-API disparity still remains very ambiguous.

+These observations are very likely to be valid not only for this sample but also for the whole population, given the small finite-sample uncertainty shown in \cref{fig:hmda-CI}.

+Overall the large size of all partial identification sets reflects the tremendous ambiguity in assessing lending disparities based on proxy variables like geolocation and income.
 Thus it is nearly \textit{impossible} to draw reliable conclusions about demographic disparity only according to the observed data.
 This conclusion is roughly in line with previous analyses of BISG \citep{chen2019fairness}, but provides a precise meaning to these limits.